ibantel/DSI_Data-Management-and-Integration/README.md

-# Group project in `Data management and integration`
+# Group project in "Data management and integration"

 This repository contains work done as a group project for an interdisciplinary course on data management and integration.